Team-NiMO/NiMo-Manipulation/README.md

 - Setting camera and gripper transforms via config file

 ## Common Issues
-**General Errors**

-While the xArm ROS package generally has descriptive error messages, additional messages are returned from the node giving specific error codes.
-The description for these codes can be found in the [xArm Python SDK](https://github.com/xArm-Developer/xArm-Python-SDK/blob/master/doc/api/xarm_api_code.md).

 **`Invalid Command: Cannot move from ... to ... via ...`**

 In order to minimize errors, the transitions between states are limited.
 This error means that the commanded transition is not allowed.